cstefc/focus_track_api/README.md

 The project follows a **feature-driven development approach**, starting from the front-end and then integrating with the back-end.
 Planned features include:
 - **Project Management** – Ability to create and manage projects.
-- **Plans & Steps** – Add detailed plans with steps inside projects.
+- **Plans & Steps** – Add detailed goals with steps inside projects.
 - **Logging Feature** – Track progress and updates within projects.
 - **Events** – Add and manage events related to goals and projects.